TUM Nexus Lab

 Nexus@TUM: TUM as frontrunner university with a targeted research and teaching agenda on Water-Energy-Food (WEF) Nexus

-TUM makes a targeted contribution to solving this issue through its Nexus@TUM research and teaching agenda focusing on expanding the Water-Energy-Food (WEF) Nexus topic.
-Nexus@TUM’s premise is that worldwide natural resources over-consumption patterns derive in significant part from conventional sectoral planning.
-Referring to the WEF Nexus approach coined by Prof. Hoff in 2011, Nexus@TUM highlights how integrated urban planning that is planning the sectors water, energy and food and others in conjunction can enable more efficient resource use, thus reducing greenhouse gas emissions and mitigating climate change.
-Integrated urban planning can also augment climate change adaptation, particularly by supporting efficient water management.
-Thus, the Nexus approach can enhance water, energy and food security.
-The Nexus@TUM approach encompasses inter-related sectors and domains (such as land, transport, solid waste management) and adjacent fields of study such as ecosystem management.
-It takes the WEF sectors as a starting point to break down complexity to enable deriving holistic and implementable solutions.
-The WEF Nexus approach underscores that responsible governance is key to effective implementation.
-Hence, Nexus@TUM aims to build on an environmental engineering perspective by integrating all three pillars of sustainability and connecting these to social, institutional, legal, political, and economic aspects, in an equal manner (Figure 1).
+TUM makes a targeted contribution to solving pressing global socio-economic-technical issues such as climate change and environmental degradation through its Nexus@TUM research and teaching agenda focusing on expanding the Water-Energy-Food-Ecosystems (WEFE) Nexus topic.
+Referring to the WEF Nexus approach launched by SEI in 2011, Nexus@TUM highlights how integrated planning across water, energy and food and other sectors can enable more efficient resource use, thus reducing GHG emissions and mitigating climate change.
+Integrated planning can also augment climate change adaptation, particularly through water conservation.
+Thus, the Nexus approach can enhance water, energy and food security, whilst supporting ecosystem regeneration.
+Responsible governance is key to effective implementation.
+Thus, Nexus@TUM takes an integrated ESG approach to sustainability (Figure 1).
 Nexus@TUM further acknowledges that the issue at hand pertains equally to contexts in developing as in developed economies.